acp6-sd/github-pages/README.md

    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    - Scroll down and click the **Create repository** button at the bottom of the form.
-3. After your new repository is created, wait about 20 seconds, then refresh the page.
+3. After your new repository is createdJ, wait about 20 seconds, then refresh the page.
 Follow the step-by-step instructions in the new repository's README.

 <footer>